rainforestnet/CrystalReportsNinja/README.md

 Since it is a console (command-line) app, it can be invoked by Task Scheduler, batch file (.bat), command line file (.cmd), as well as Web API or Web Applications.
 ## Directory structure
-* - CrystalReportsNinja (Source Code)
+* - Source (Source Code)
 * - Deployment
 	- CRforVS_redist_install_32bit_13_0_20.zip (runtime needed for 32-bit Windows machine)
 	- CRforVS_redist_install_64bit_13_0_20.zip (runtime needed for 64-bit Windows machine)
-* - Executable
-	- CrystalReportsNinja.exe  (Compiled by Visual Studio 2017 for .NET Framework 4.5)
+	- CrystalReportsNinja.exe  (Executable compiled by Visual Studio 2017 for .NET Framework 4.5)

 ## Get Started
 Locate the folder of CrystalReportsNinja.exe and run CrystalReportsNinja -?